jason6q/cloud-slurm/README.md

 <TAILSCALE_SHARED_DRIVE_IP>:/mnt/shared-slurm /mnt/shared-slurm nfs defaults 0 0
 sudo mount -a
 ```

+## Discord
+1. We'll need to navigate to the [Discord Developer Page](https://discord.com/developers/applications) and create a bot token.
+2. Navigate: `Settings > Bot` and generate a token.
+Copy that token somewhere safe.
+3. Navigate: `Oath2 > URL Generator` and select `bot` and give it permissions to `Send Messages`.
+4. Copy the generated URL and paste it into your browser so that you can invite your bot to your discord channel.

 ## Using Slurm
 Some useful commands to keep on the back of your hand to use and debug the cluster.